ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 * Using a single tool for processing and querying makes it easier to share best practice between data engineers and analysts, for example on [performance tuning](https://docs.aws.amazon.com/athena/latest/ug/performance-tuning.html), as well as build shared utilities.
 * Athena calculates the compute capacity needed to execute queries, eliminating the necessity for manual configuration and optimisation.
 * Whilst Athena [enforces various quotas](https://docs.aws.amazon.com/athena/latest/ug/service-limits.html), it is possible to request increases, up to a limit.
 This is particularly relevant for ELT processes which can take longer to run and involve hundreds of tables.
 For example, we have extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes, and raised the limit on concurrent queries from 150 to 500.
 * Athena's pricing model, set at $5 per terabyte scanned, makes it highly cost-effective to transform gigabyte-scale datasets like ours.
+For instance, we compared converting CSV files to Parquet using Athena and Glue PySpark in its default configuration.
+We found that, for our volume range, Athena was 99% cheaper than Glue, where costs depend on the resources utilized.

 Despite its advantages, the Hive table format lacks support for numerous standard database features, resulting in a pipeline that is less robust and flexible and less suitable for standardising the data.
 Using the Iceberg table format helps address this gap.